wultra/react-native-powerauth-mobile-sdk/docs/Requesting-Device-Activation-Status.md

 }
 ```

-Note that the status fetch may fail at an unrecoverable error `PA2ErrorCodeProtocolUpgrade`, meaning that it's not possible to upgrade the PowerAuth protocol to a newer version.
+Note that the status fetch may fail at an unrecoverable error `PowerAuthErrorCode.PROTOCOL_UPGRADE`, meaning that it's not possible to upgrade the PowerAuth protocol to a newer version.
 In this case, it's recommended to [remove the activation locally](Device-Activation-Removal.md).

 To get more information about activation states, check the [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.